SGL-UT/gnsstk-apps/core/apps/positioning/README.md

 PRSolve accepts some options that edit the data in various ways.
 PRSolve will ignore data in the input RINEX observation file that are outside time limits given by --start and --stop, each followed by a time.
 The time argument may be given as "week,seconds-of-week" or as "year,month,day,hour,minute,seconds", or as another form given by a format included after a colon (:) in the argument.
-The format descriptors are taken from class Epoch in the GPS Toolkit; the defaults are '%F,%g' and '%Y,%m,%d,%H,%M,%S'.
+The format descriptors are taken from class Epoch in the GNSS Toolkit; the defaults are '%F,%g' and '%Y,%m,%d,%H,%M,%S'.
 Here are some examples.

     --stop 2009,9,23,18,1,2 --start 1550,280800
     --start 1550,299999.000 --stop 2009,9,23,12,0,1